Machapunga: Descendants

-Frank Speck wrote in 1916 that "a few families of mixed-blood descendants of the local Indians tribes" lived on Roanoke Island, surrounding islands, and in Dare and Hydes counties in North Carolina.
+Frank Speck wrote in 1916 that "a few families of mixed-blood descendants of the local Indian tribes" lived on Roanoke Island, surrounding islands, and in Dare and Hydes counties in North Carolina.
 Locals told him that "a few individuals who are descended from Indians who came originally from Pungo river near Mattamuskeet lake" lived in the area.
-They descended from Israel Piece, "known as a Pungo river Indian"; however, he offered no evidence for his claim.
+They descended from Israel Pierce, "known as a Pungo river Indian"; however, he offered no evidence for his claim.
 Speck met Mrs. M.H.
 Pugh, granddaughter of Israel Pierce.
 He wrote, "Not one of these people knew a single word of the Indian language and not one knew of any definite Indian customs or traditions, not even the name of their tribe."
 However, he noted that they fished.
 Patrick Garrow traced the identity of some Mattamuskeet descendents, including Jordan and Price Longtom and Shadrach and Simpson Mackey, and noted that people who shared their surnames were categorized as "free persons of color."

+Modern organization

 An unrecognized organization, alternately known as the Machapunga Tribe of North Carolina or the Machapunga-Mattamuskeet Indians of North Carolina, represents individuals who state they are of Machapunga descent.
 They are not state-recognized or federally recognized as a Native American tribe.